PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 You'll see some teams using a term of endearment for Support Hero, examples being "Infra Hero" or… "Luigi".
 Don't ask – we don't know.

-<TeamMember name="Marcus Hof" photo />, <TeamMember name="Steven Shults" photo />, and <TeamMember name="Abigail Richardson" photo />, our Support Engineers, triage tickets for the Product Analytics, CDP, Session Replay, and Feature Success teams, due to the high volume of tickets those teams get.
+<TeamMember name="Marcus Hof" photo />, <TeamMember name="Steven Shults" photo />, and <TeamMember name="Abigail Richardson" photo />, our Support Engineers, triage tickets for the Product Analytics, Web Analytics, Data Warehouse, CDP, Replay, and Feature Success teams, due to the high volume of tickets those teams get.
 They will resolve tickets if possible, and escalate to the engineering team responsible if they need further help.

 ## When is my turn?